codepress/column-shortcodes/readme.txt

 * added Danish translation ( thanks to Mads Rosendahl )
 * added full width column
 * updated css template for margins ( thanks to intheshallow )
+* added responsive CSS for devices with a max-width viewport of 600pixels

 = 0.5 =
 * added the option to add paddings to the columns from the shortcode UI.